EMBRYOPSIDA Pirani & Prado

 Economic Importance.
 In addition to being important sources of starch, tubers of Dioscorea spp. can contain very large amounts of steroidal saponins that provide the precursors of drugs like testosterone, progesterone, estrone, cortisone, and the like that are now synthesized artificially.

 Chemistry, Morphology, etc..
 Dioscorea batatas has storage mannans in its vegetative tissues (Meier & Reid 1982).
 For midrib anatomy, see Edeoga and Ikem (2001); three vascular bundles may enter the leaf (Periasamy & Muruganathan 1985).
+Distinctive raphides have been found in D. polystachya; the individual raphides are longitudinally lamellated, each is surrounded by a membrane, and individually and as a group embedded in mucilage (Raman et al. 2014).
 Leaflets of compound leaves are initiated in basipetal pairs and may be represent localised activity in the marginal blastozone (Periasamy & Muruganathan 1985: apparently not; Gunawardena & Dengler 2006), and the very apex of the leaflets differentiates early; there is a late-developing adaxial petiolar meristem, as in palms, Acorus and Araceae.
 Prophylls are at least sometimes lateral.

 The flowers of Dioscorea are shown with the median member of the outer whorl in the adaxial position (Spichiger et al. 2004).
 The thickness of the parietal layer of the ovule is taken from Torshilova et al. (2003); Nagaraja Rao (1953) described it as being massive, and it could be interpreted as being 6-8 cells across.
 Seed coat anatomy would repay attention (Huber 1998).
 Huber (1998) noted that the mechanical layer of the seed coat was the exotegmen, but Nagaraja Rao (1953) drew the endotesta of Dioscorea oppositifolia as being made up of small, heavily U-thickened and crystal-bearing cells.